Dan Gregory Blair

 Formerly, Blair served in senior staff positions in the U.S. House of Representatives and Senate oversight committees.
 He received his bachelors of journalism and Juris Doctor degrees from the University of Missouri-Columbia.

 Biography

-Blair was born and raised in Joplin, Missouri and received a Bachelor of Journalism degree from the School of Journalism at the University of Missouri in 1981 and his Juris Doctor from the School of Law at the University of Missouri in 1984.
-As of 2009 Blair and his wife reside in Washington, D.C.
+Blair was born and raised in Joplin, Missouri, and received a Bachelor of Journalism degree from the School of Journalism at the University of Missouri in 1981 and his Juris Doctor from the School of Law at the University of Missouri in 1984.

 Career

 Early career

 Prior to joining United States Office of Personnel Management (OPM), Blair served on Capitol Hill, having worked for nearly 17 years on the staffs of both House and Senate committees charged with postal and civil service oversight.

 From 1998 through 2001, Blair served as senior counsel to Senator Fred Thompson (R-TN) on the Senate Committee on Governmental Affairs.
 Blair was responsible for review of legislation and policy affecting the federal civil service, the USPS, federal budget process, government ethics, and federal lobbying reform.
 Prior to joining the Committee on Governmental Affairs, Blair served as Staff Director for the House of Representatives Subcommittee on the Postal Service.
 Blair was responsible for directing the Subcommittee's oversight of the USPS and directed the development of comprehensive postal reform legislation.
 Blair also served as Minority General Counsel for the House of Representatives Committee on Post Office and Civil Service.